Location: Howley Hall 119

-The social work major is a professional practice preparation program for those interested in working with people-counseling children in schools; supporting families coping with critical medical diagnoses; developing programs for at-risk youth; strengthening families through parenting education; readying children for adoption; coordinating services for fragile elders; advocating for the best interest of children in family court; mobilizing disaster relief resources; leadership-ascertaining and articulating the needs of special populations such as children in state care, older adults, victims of human trafficking; developing programs to address problems such as domestic violence, bullying, and HIV/AIDS; and social and economic justice-advocating for affordable healthcare at the state and national level; bringing together individuals and organizations to develop strategies to address the problem of homelessness, and advancing human rights of women in developing countries.
+The social work major is a professional practice preparation program for those interested in working with people-counseling children in schools; supporting families coping with critical medical diagnoses; developing programs for at-risk youth; strengthening families through parenting education; readying children for adoption; coordinating services for fragile elders; advocating for the best interest of children in family court; mobilizing disaster relief resources; leadership-ascertaining and articulating the needs of special populations such as children in state care, older adults, victims of human trafficking; developing programs to address problems such as domestic violence, bullying, HIV/AIDS, and addictions and mental health; and social and economic justice-advocating for affordable healthcare at the state and national level; bringing together individuals and organizations to develop strategies to address the problem of homelessness, and advancing human rights of women in developing countries.

-Students follow a prescribed program of studies that combines classroom learning and approximately 600 hours of professionally supervised practicums in community health and human services organizations, preparing students with the knowledge, competencies, experience, and confidence needed to move immediately following graduation into social work positions in child welfare agencies, mental health settings, child and family services organizations, youth development programs, adoption agencies, Early Intervention programs, nursing home and rehabilitation facilities, family court programs, advocacy organizations, Head Start and Early Start programs, and international human service organizations.
+Students follow a prescribed program of studies that combines classroom learning and approximately 600 hours of professionally supervised internships in community health and human services organizations, preparing students with the knowledge, competencies, experience, and confidence needed to move immediately following graduation into social work positions in child welfare agencies, mental health and addiction settings, child and family services organizations, youth development programs, adoption agencies, Early Intervention programs, nursing home and rehabilitation facilities, family court programs, advocacy organizations, Head Start and Early Start programs, and international human service organizations.

-Practicum experiences are an integral part of the social work curriculum with academic credit granted for both classroom studies and internship affiliations.
+Internship experiences are an integral part of the social work curriculum with academic credit granted for both classroom studies and internship affiliations.